ElektraInitiative/libelektra/doc/BUILDSERVER.md

 Most of the default settings should be ok, however some settings need to be verified or added to build Elektra correctly:

-- In Branch Sources under Behaviours `Filter by name` should be added to exclude the `debian` branch from being build.
+- In Branch Sources under Behaviors `Filter by name` should be added to exclude the `debian` branch from being build.
   The reason for this is that the `debian` branch is not providing a Jenkinsfile.